 We went back to our hotel and relaxed until dinner.
 The hotel grounds have so much green space that the girls loved running around.
 They also had a lot of activities for kids including a trampoline, swing set, and soccer field.
 The hotel also has a pool and tons of wild animals that roam the grounds.
 During our stay, we saw hippos, waterbucks, and monkeys and while we didn’t see any during our stay apparently it’s not uncommon for giraffes and zebras to pass through as well.

-Day Three: Drive to Maasai Mara & Sarova Mara Check-In
+Day Three: Drive to Sarova Mara for Kenya Safari in the Maasai Mara

 We made the 5hr drive from Lake Naivasha to Maasai Mara.
 Upon arrival we checked into our hotel, the Sarova Mara Game Camp, where we would be glamping for the next three nights.
 Here’s a look inside our tent.